Garfield: A Tail of Two Kitties: Home media

-The film was released on DVD on October 10, 2006.
+Garfield: A Tail of Two Kitties was released on DVD on October 10, 2006, by 20th Century Fox Home Entertainment.
 The DVD includes a "Drawing with Jim Davis" featurette, teaching viewers how to draw Garfield, Odie and Garfield's teddy bear Pooky, and two games: Garfield's Maze, and Odie's Photo Album.
-It also includes a music video, trailers, featurettes, a new Garfield comic strip by creator Jim Davis, and an extended cut with eight minutes of footage not seen in theaters.
-The film was released on a 3-disc Blu-ray/DVD/digital copy combo pack on October 11, 2011, alongside its predecessor.
+It also includes a music video, trailers, featurettes, a new Garfield comic strip by creator Jim Davis, and an extended version of the film with eight minutes of footage not seen in theaters.
+The film was released in a 3-disc Blu-ray/DVD/digital copy combo pack on October 11, 2011, alongside its predecessor.

 Reception

 Box office

 Garfield: A Tail of Two Kitties grossed $28.4 million in North America, and $113.3 million in other countries, for a worldwide total of $141.7 million.
 The film opened to number seven in its first weekend, grossing $7.3 million.
 According to 20th Century Fox, the studio was aware that the film would not make as much as the first, and only made it based on the worldwide success of the first film.